madvn/CTRNN/README.md

 See Beer, R.D.
 (1995).
 On the dynamics of small continuous-time recurrent neural networks.
 Adaptive Behavior 3:469-509. for a study of CTRNNs.

 Using this repo in conjunction with [StochSearch](https://github.com/madvn/stochsearch) allows you to optimize CTRNNs to perform different tasks.
+This repo uses Python's multiprocessing framework to parallelize population based stochastic search optimization methods.

 You can also find a Tensorflow version of building and implementing a population of CTRNNs [here](https://github.com/madvn/TFSearch/blob/master/examples/CTRNN_oscillator/CTRNN.py).
 Refer to same repo for optimizing CTRNNs using Tensorflow on a GPU.